ridiculousfish/docopt_fish/README.md

 docopt_fish is written in C++11.
 It supports both std::string and std::wstring, and does not throw or catch exceptions.

+docopt_fish is made available under the zlib license.
+See the LICENSE file.

 Philosophical Differences from docopt
 =====================